Vishal-Singh-Panwar/Vishal-Singh-Panwar.github.io/about.md

 permalink: /about/
 ---

 Just another wannabe Software Engineer.
 I like building stuffs for iOS.
 I have not travelled a lot but I like travelling and exploring new places.
 Maybe some day, when the time is right, I will serve myself an expedition to the jungle.
 Till then, jekyll --serve my github page.
-I chose Jekyll over Wordpress because...damn it feels to be a Gangsta!.
+I chose Jekyll over Wordpress because...damn it feels good to be a Gangsta!.
 I dont really know.

 ### More Information